jasp-stats/jasp-desktop/Resources/Help/analyses/ancova.md

 - p<sub>bonf</sub>: Bonferroni's corrected p-value for multiple comparisons.
 - p<sub>holm</sub>: Holm's corrected p-value for multiple comparisons.

+#### Post Hoc Tests via Bootstrapping
+Bootstrapped Post Hoc Comparisons - Independent Variable:
+- The first two columns represent the levels/group of the independent variable that are compared with each other.
+- Mean Difference: The estimate of the mean difference between the levels.
+This estimate is based on the median of the bootstrap distribution.
+- Bias: The bias.
+- SE: The standard error of the mean difference.
+- 95% bca CI for Mean Difference: The bias corrected accelerated confidence interval of the mean difference between the compared levels.
+By default this is set to 95%.
+  - Lower: The lower bound of the confidence interval.
+  - Upper: The upper bound of the confidence interval.

 #### Marginal Means:
 Marginal Means - Independent Variable:
 - The first column contains the levels of the independent variable.